-1. Long press on notifications to access the app’s settings
+- Long press on notifications to access the app’s settings

 Many of you may know that if you slide a notification message to one side, it will disappear.
 However, you can do other things if you hold your finger down and select one of the buttons that appear on the right.
 This can be done both in the lock screen and in the notification bar.

-This trick has existed since Jelly Bean was around but it’s well worth being reminded of.
+This trick has existed since Jelly Bean, but it’s well worth being reminded of.
 To avoid having to go through the notifications and access the quick shortcuts menu, just slide two fingers from the top of the screen downwards.

 What exactly is safe mode?
-In a few words, this mode boots the Android system without showing the applications that you have installed, so as if you had formatted the phone.
+In a few words, this mode boots the Android system without showing the applications that you have installed, as if you had formatted the phone.
 This option is ideal if you are experiencing problems with a specific app.
 Furthermore, it’s easy to access.

 Are you one of those users who leave hundreds of tabs open in Chrome?
 If so, then you should know that there is an easier way to navigate through them.
 If you press the button that shows the number of tabs open for a few seconds you will see all the tabs that you have left open.

 Activate the function by going to Settings > Accessibility > Magnification gestures.
-Once activated, you click three times on the screen to zoom in on where you want.
-To then slide from side to side on the zoomed in screen, you need to slide two fingers left and right.
-You can do a two finger pinch to adjust the zoom.
+Once activated, you tap three times on the screen to zoom in on the point you want.
+To then navigate from side to side on the zoomed in screen, you need to slide two fingers left and right.
+You can also do a two finger pinch to adjust the zoom.

 If your keyboard is very big or you just want to reduce its size, you can simply press the Enter key for a few seconds until a new option appears for your keyboard.

-In addition to the gestures mentioned above, there are third party apps that allow you to create your own touch gestures.
+In addition to the gestures mentioned above, there are third-party apps that allow you to create your own touch gestures.
 The All in One app is great for this and offers the user a lot of new gesture options.
 Setting it up is easy.
 You just need to choose the gestures you want and how you want them to affect your device.
-A downside is that this could negatively impact your phone’s battery.All in one Gestures
+A downside is that this could negatively impact your phone’s battery.

 Do you know any other cool gestures or "secret" settings that make life on Android a bit easier?
 Let us know in the comments below.